Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-administration/README.md

 ### Install the package

-he easiest way to acquire the C++ SDK is leveraging the vcpkg package manager and CMake.
+The easiest way to acquire the C++ SDK is leveraging the vcpkg package manager and CMake.
 See the corresponding [Azure SDK for C++ readme section][azsdk_vcpkg_install].
 We'll use vcpkg in manifest mode.
 To start a vcpkg project in manifest mode use the following command at the root of your project:

 ```batch
 vcpkg new --application